Poisonous Succulent Plants

 sap that can cause irritation in certain people.

-Shockingly, one of the most common of these are the Euphorbia.
+these are the Euphorbia.

 Innocent succulent novices purchase these plants in huge quantities from box stores, which don't label them to let people know that they're poisonous or dangerous.